aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 .. note::

    The pulp-data container exits immediately.
 It is a dependent volume container referenced by ``--volumes-from``.
-It persist as a shared volume while the other containers are running.
+It persists as a shared volume while the other containers are running.

 Remote Client Tools